Feo's Stuff

 Meanwhile out in Las Vegas, business folk are trying to figure out the angle on the Martians and how they can profit from it.

 Art Land (Jack Nicholson again), a chain-smoking, booze-swilling pitchman, is buying a new hotel/casino and Martian tourism would be just the kick in the pants his business could use.
 He's married unfortunately, to a daft brush named Barbara (Annette Bening: IN DREAMS), who believes in every homeopathic, holistic, new age, aging hippie crap you can throw at her.
-If its depressing, hopeless, and destroys humanity, she's all for it.
+If it's depressing, hopeless, and destroys humanity, her tolerant, loving heart is all for it.
+After all, she's never experienced the real thing.

-Byron Williams (Jim Brown) is an aging boxer working a local casino in Pharoh drag and squelching out a living as a low-rent celebrity.
-Divorced but still in love with his ex back in Washington D.C., Louise (Pam Grier: THE TWILIGHT PEOPLE, SCREAM, BLACULA, SCREAM, GHOSTS OF MARS, BONES), Byron needs fewer hours and more money for his ex and their two sons.
+Byron Williams (Jim Brown) is an aging former boxer working a local casino in Pharoh drag and squelches out a living as a low-rent celebrity.
+Divorced but still in love with his ex back in Washington D.C., Louise (Pam Grier: THE TWILIGHT PEOPLE, SCREAM BLACULA SCREAM, GHOSTS OF MARS, BONES), Byron needs fewer hours and more money for his ex and their two sons.
 Louise meanwhile, who also still loves Byron, works as a bus driver and is running herself ragged keeping track of her arcade video game playing sons.
-And we're back in Washington just in time to see what these Martians actually look like as they broadcast a signal to us.
+And we're back in D.C. just in time to see what these Martians actually look like as they broadcast a signal to us.

 Mars Attacks!